shimpe/camala/docs/gettingstarted.rst

 -------------

 The Camala language consists of a number of sections with caption generation instruction, some of which are optional.
-The smallest possible camala specification looks as follows:
+A small camala specification looks as follows:

 .. literalinclude:: ../examples/gettingstarted/simple.toml
   :language: toml